josantana/dryish.css/README.md

 - Specificity no deeper than one level.
 Yes, that hard.
 Only for modifiers (in some cases) are allowed to access level two.
 - Don't repeat yourself (DRY).
 Avoid it.

-### Sass guidelines
+### Dryish S2 Sass

-- No variables.
+[Sass](http://sass-lang.com/) is incredible.
+It really gives superpowers to CSS.
+But we need to limit it's flight, to avoid duplication.
+There are two rules on *Dryish.css*, as follows:

+- No variables outsite setup files.
+Create a unique file selector and extend from there.
 - No mixins.

-It will avoid duplication.
+They are super, but also make your compiled file super redundant.

 From now on, `@extend` is your best friend.

+### Guidelines

 > Why this style isn't part of a group?

 Make individual selectors as rare and sparse as possible.

 Try to [think](https://facebook.github.io/react/docs/thinking-in-react.html) like when you're working with [React.js](https://facebook.github.io/react).
 Split elements in smaller elements.
 Draw boxes around every element (and its children) in the mock and give them all names accordingly to its style, not the content.
 Forget about classes like `.profile-card` or `.about-page-title`.
 Think in more reusable and simple classes like `.box` or `.big-text`.
 [Nicole Sullivan](http://www.stubbornella.org/content/author/nicole/) talked about this on her [article](http://www.stubbornella.org/content/2010/06/25/the-media-object-saves-hundreds-of-lines-of-code/).
-Read it.

 ![Elements Split](http://www.stubbornella.org/content/wp-content/uploads/2010/06/Facebook-ImageBlock-216x1024.png)

 # Naming conventions

-Dryish.css offers five types of selectors, presented in the code below:
+*Dryish.css* offers five types of selectors, all presented in the code below:

 ```
 <div class="christmas-tree">